ShounakDighe/Operating_system/README.md

 # Operating_system
-All the code of os .
+All the code of operating system .